fer2d2/telegram-http-echo-bot/README.md

 }'
 ```

-5. Add the bot to your Telegram chat
+6. Add the bot to a Telegram chat
-6. Subscribe to some topics with `/subscribe :topic`, e.g. `/subscribe sports`
+7. Subscribe to some topics with `/subscribe :topic`, e.g. `/subscribe sports`

 ![Subscribe to topic](./img/subscription.png "Subscribe to topic")

-7. Start sending messages to subscribed chats:
+8. Send messages to subscribed chats:

 ```sh
 curl -X POST \